Lego Disney

-Lego Disney (formerly known as Lego Disney Princess which was launched in 2014 until 2016) is a Lego theme based on the various Disney Princesses and Disney characters involved in different Disney films.
+Lego Disney (formerly known as Lego Disney Princess which was launched in 2014 until 2016 and stylized as LEGO Disney) is a Lego theme based on the various Disney Princesses and Disney characters involved in different Disney films and television series.
 It is licensed from Walt Disney Pictures.
 The theme was first introduced in 2016 and was re-branded theme from the Lego Disney Princess line in 2017.
+The toy line was accompanied by several shorts and television specials based on Lego Disney.

 Overview

 The product line focuses on the Disney Princesses and characters who have appeared in various Disney franchises.

 In 2019, The Lego Group built three life-sized models of Olaf, Anna and Elsa, three characters that appear in the Disney's Frozen II franchise.
 The Olaf model consisted of 7,714 Lego bricks and measured 3.4-feet-tall.
 Anna model consisted of 18,879 Lego bricks and measured 5.6-feet-tall.
 Elsa model consisted of 22,100 Lego bricks and measured 5.7-feet-tall.
 They were placed in Los Angeles.

+In 2020, Lego Masters USA judge and Lego Design Lead Amy Corbett had worked on the Lego Disney line, a line that was launched when she arrived at the Lego Group.

 In 2021, The Lego Group built Lego Disney resort hotel model and displayed at Walt Disney World.
 To celebrate its first anniversary, Disney’s Riviera Resort was recreated in a near-minifigure scale towards the end of last year.

-On 8 March 2022, Angus MacLane, the director for the upcoming Lightyear Disney Pixar film had upgraded Zyclops Chase (set number: 76830).
+On 8 March 2022, Angus MacLane, the director of the Lightyear, spin-off film of Toy Story series had upgraded Zyclops Chase (set number: 76830).

 On 4 March 2023, The Lego Group to celebrate 100 Years of Disney in 2023.

+On 21 June 2023, the largest Lego Disney Mural unveiled by female artists Lakwena Maciver, Amy Jones and Kristin Texeira in London to celebrate 100 Years of Disney.
+The largest Lego Disney Mural measures 4.5m high and 220,000 pieces of Lego bricks.
+While, the other three murals will be display in Manchester, Paris and New York City.